Got a question? Contact us: 01296 619 412 email@example.com

 This course is aimed at specialist trainees wishing to gain a deeper understanding of lymphoma or consultants who would like to refresh their knowledge.

-We also have a nurse stream running on Sunday 24 June.
-The Sunday programme features expert speakers including Dr Elaine Vickers and Rebecca Hallam and will focus on:
+We also have a nurse stream running on Sunday 14 July.
+The Sunday programme will be confirmed shortly.

 Completion of the course should equip participants in the following areas: